matt9527-marist/MyObsidianNotes/Parallel Processing/003 C++ Classes and OOP.md

 	delete bp;
 book_vect.clear();
 ```
 When we are using `new`, it allocates the memory on the heap.
 When we are allocating memory, we need to at some point relieve/delete the memory.
+We must use `delete` in order to avoid a memory leakage- when memory is allocated but is not in use.

 **Benefits of OOP in C++**
+• Efficiency and Scalability: Easily generating 100 books with different authors and simplifying
+the operations
+• Code Organization:
+	• Classes to manage attributes and behaviors.
+	• Reduces complexity compared to manually creating multiple variables.
+• Pointers and Memory Management:
+• new keyword allocates memory on the heap for objects.
+• -> operator dereferences pointers and accesses object attributes/methods.
+• delete will deallocate the memory.
+• Memory allocated using new (on heap) must be deallocated using delete to avoid memory
+leak.